 - South Downs walks – Head out along the South Downs Way, a route spanning 100 miles, which takes you all the way from Winchester to Eastbourne.

 - Dark skies – In 2016, the South Downs National Park was named an International Dark Sky Reserve.
 You’ll find some of the best stargazing spots in England in places like Old Winchester Hill, Harting Down and Devil’s Dyke.
+You might like to read my Sussex staycation guide for some more tips for a trip this area.

 - Variety of landscapes – If you were to drive from one end of the national park to the other you’ll see the mix of landscapes.
 Some parts are hillier, some have flat heathland and countryside, and then there are the coastal areas with epic views like the chalk cliffs at Seven Sisters.